grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ##### Y-fields

+After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.
+You can use the y-field selector to explictly choose which fields to use for y.

 The series of the chart are generated from the y-fields.
-After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.
+To make changes to a series in an xy chart, make [overrides][Configure field overrides] to the y-field.

-You can select one y-field to include or you can use [overrides][Configure field overrides] to exclude y-fields individually.
-To disable y-fields individually, add an override with the following properties for each y-field you want removed:
+You can also use [overrides][Configure field overrides] to exclude y-fields individually.
+To exclude y-fields individually, add an override with the following properties for each y-field you want removed:

 - Override type: **Fields with name**
 - Override property: **Series > Hide in area**
 - Area: **Viz**

+Any field you use in the [Size field](#size-field) or [Color field](#color-field), doesn't generate a series.

 #### Manual series mapping options

-When you select **Manual** as your series mapping mode, the following options become available:
+When you select **Manual** as your series mode, you can add, edit, and delete series.
+To manage a series, click the **Series** field; to rename the series, click the series name.

+In **Manual** mode, you must set the following options:

 - **Frame** - Select your data frame or dataset.
 You can add as many data frames as you want.
 - **X-field** - Select which field x represents.